What is Emergency Contraception?

 Plan B One-Step is available over the counter in the U.S., but must be dispensed by the pharmacist and requires proof of age (ie: driver’s license) for purchase.
 It is available without a prescription to women age 17 years or older.
 Anyone who is under age 17 requires a doctor’s prescription to obtain Plan B One-Step.
 The over the counter cost is approximately $50.

-Oral emergency contraception regimens like Plan B do delay ovulation, but there is no single method of action to prevent pregnancy.
+While oral emergency contraception regimens like Plan B delay ovulation, there is no single method of action to prevent pregnancy.
 Plan B does not terminate or abort an already established pregnancy.

 Common side effects of oral emergency contraception include nausea and vomiting, irregular bleeding, breast tenderness, dizziness, headache and fatigue.